 - Respect others (children & adults)

 - Respect the learning environment, equipment & materials

-- Discipline is handled in a positive manner…”We use inside voices so we don’t bother the other children working”…rather than “Quit yelling!”
+Guidance is handled in a positive manner…”We use inside voices so we don’t bother the other children working”…rather than “Quit yelling!”
 Limits are stated in a positive way.
 Children will be spoken to in a respectful way at all times.

 Opportunities are provided for children to make choices (practice decision making).
 This supports the development of self-control and minimizes frustration.
 Choices are not given when there are none.
-Appropriate behaviour will be model and encourage.
+Appropriate behaviour will be model and encouraged.
 We are involved with, and available to, the children to help them clarify their words, actions and feelings to others.
-We will be with children as in using physical closeness (moving closer, standing or sitting beside) and touch (hand on a shoulder) to help put children back on track and help them regain self-control.
+We will be with children as in using physical closeness (moving closer, standing or sitting beside) and touch (hand on a shoulder) to help get children back on track.
+We will provide comfort and help them organize their feelings.

 Children are usually taken aside and spoken to quietly.
 The focus is always on the behaviour, not on the child’s character.

-- No physical punishment is used.
+No physical punishment is used.
 No comments are made that may undermine a child’s self-respect.
 It is unacceptable to deny a child physical necessities.